sheisol310/Flight-Allowance-Calculator/README.md

-# EVA Allowance Calculator
+# Flight Allowance Calculator

 # Purpose
-To help EVA flight crew members calculate their allowance for flight operations.
+To help crew members calculate their allowance for flight operations.

 # Demo
 <p> EX: Assuming that a flight Crew has flight operation from 1/1/2022 7pm to 1/3/2022 10am.
 The app will help her calculate perdiem depending on the hours of the  duty.Assuming that a flight Crew knows their monthly working hours (76 here as an example ) and basic rate on payment (150 here) .
 The app can help them calculate    flight allowance. </p>